 5Department of Medical Biotechnology, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran

-Objectives: Electrocautery unite used for vascular homeostasis.
-Despite the advantage of electrocautery in surgical interventions, it also has several disadvantages such as pulmonary respiratory disorders, emphysema, bronchitis, and asthma.
-The present study investigated the effects of electrocauterization smoke on rat nasal mucosa
+Objectives: Electrocautery unite is used for vascular homeostasis.
+Despite the advantage of electrocautery in surgical interventions, it has several disadvantages such as pulmonary respiratory disorders, emphysema, bronchitis, and asthma.
+Given the above-mentioned explanation, the present study investigated the effects of electrocauterization smoke on rat nasal mucosa.

 Cite By, Google Scholar